All Destiny 2 DLC expansions: Vaulted content, Lightfall & upcoming The Final Shape

 Destiny 2’s fourth expansion, Shadowkeep, was the developer’s first major venture after splitting with Activision.

-This Destiny 2 DLC reintroduced the Moon as a playable location as well as a story that follows your guardian as you fight to defeat previous foes.
+This Destiny 2 DLC reintroduced the Moon as a playable location as well as a story that follows your Guardian as you fight to defeat previous foes.
 The foes are called Nightmares, resurrected by the Darkness.
 As you embark on this journey, you are also reunited with a familiar ally, Eris Morn.
-After completing the main story, players could also participate in Nightmare Hunts, a new PvE experience.
+After completing the main story, players could also participate in Nightmare Hunts — a new PvE experience.

 Shadowkeep introduced two new strikes, a new dungeon and a raid entitled “Garden of Salvation“.
 However, one of the most notable changes to the Destiny 2 sandbox came in the form of an overhauled Armor 2.0 system that added additional RPG elements.

-Shadowkeep also saw the game pivot from three seasons to four per year and began the process of bridging annual releases with additional content drops and story.
+Shadowkeep also saw the game pivot from three seasons to four per year and began the process of bridging annual releases with additional content drops and extra story.

-Bungie’s best expansion yet (we said so in our review), Destiny 2: The Witch Queen features an excellent campaign set predominantly on Savathun’s Throne World — where nothing is as it seems.
+Bungie’s best expansion yet (we said so in our review), Destiny 2: The Witch Queen, features an excellent campaign set predominantly on Savathun’s Throne World — where nothing is as it seems.